itfinally/RetrofitJs/README.md

 `realReason` is the parameter given by axios, and `exception` is the instance of `Exception`, you can easily to Uniform process all exception.

+This is all exception:

+exception						|	description
+:--:								|	:--:
+RequestCancelException		|  User Cancellation ConnectException				|  ECONNREFUSED signal activated SocketException				|  ECONNRESET signal activated RequestTimeoutException	|  ECONNABORTED or ETIMEDOUT signal activated IOException						|  the rest of unknown situation

 Although error handler can be catch all exception, but it doesn't mean `Promise.catch` will not be active.
 In fact, it is necessary for the reason at terminate normal process when exception has been throws.

 ```typescript